 Note that many generalist centres may also be funded to operate a specialist service.
 For example, advising parents liable to pay child support, or providing a local tenancy advice service.

-There are also various networks of CLCs organised around particular issues or themes such as youth, welfare rights, human rights, tenancy, Indigenous women, disability rights, and RRR issues.
+There are also various networks of CLCs organised around particular issues or themes such as youth rights, welfare rights, human rights, tenancy rights, Aboriginal and Torres Strait Islander womens’ rights, disability rights, and RRR issues.
 These networks engage in policy work and joint initiatives concerning particular areas of law and can be another point of contact for law firms.

-For more information on CLCs, a list of all CLCs in Australia and a list of national CLC networks see NACLC’s website.6
+For more information on CLCs, a list of all CLCs in Australia and a list of national CLC networks see CLCA’s website.

 SERVICES PROVIDED BY COMMUNITY LEGAL CENTRES